ronakupadhyaya/Horizons-week-03/day2/examples/README.md

 # Day 2 Self Directed Examples

 You __MUST__ do the following examples in the order specified below.
+Note that some videos are followed by examples that you have to finish.

 1. [Express + Postman Self Directed Examples](#express--postman-self-directed-examples)
     1. [Watch me: Express Introduction](#watch-me-express-introduction)